plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 > Keep it at arm's length.
 Treat the framework as a detail that belongs in one of the outer circles of the
 > architecture.
 Don't let it into the inner circles.

-Hhmm ... does this mean that every third party code is a framework which has to exiled to the outermost circle?
+Hhmm ...
+Do we have to handle each third party API in that way?
-Is really every framework equal or are some frameworks more equal then others?
+Is every framework equal or are some frameworks more equal then others?

-Let's have a look at some examples to get some idea ...
+Let's look at some examples to get some idea ...

 ## What about the .NET framework?